pzoladkiewicz/MITx-6.00.1x-Problems-Solutions/Set-4/Introduction.md

-n this problem set, you'll implement two versions of a wordgame!
+In this problem set, you'll implement two versions of a wordgame!

 Don't be intimidated by the length of this problem set.
 There is a lot of reading, but it can be done with a reasonable amount of thinking and coding.
 It'll be helpful if you start this problem set a few days before it is due!